Ezequiel Tovar Player Props: Rockies vs. Tigers

 Ezequiel Tovar At The Plate

-- Tovar is batting .265 with 20 doubles, two triples, seven home runs and 12 walks.
+- Tovar has 20 doubles, two triples, eight home runs and 12 walks while hitting .269.

-- Tovar will look to extend his 12-game hitting streak.
-He's batting .350 with one homer during his last games.
+- Tovar will look to extend his 13-game hitting streak.
+He's batting .400 with two homers during his last games.

-- Tovar has an RBI in 27 of 76 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in one contest.
+- Tovar has had at least one RBI in 36.4% of his games this year (28 of 77), with two or more RBI nine times (11.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.